Nathan-Busse/Bed_Tramming_Assistant/README.md

 Step 2.

-Just copy the file onto your SD card.
+Just copy the file straight onto your SD card.
 Now off to our printer...

 Step 3.